-Here at Hydraulics Online we always like to go the extra mile for our customers… but sometimes designing the hydraulic systems and sourcing obscure, or even obsolete, equipment is the easy part of the order!
+Here at Hydraulics Online we always like to go the extra mile for our customers… but sometimes designing the hydraulic systems and sourcing obscure, or even discontinued, equipment is the easy part of the order!

 An article by Ian, Technical Sales…

 The sheer variety of equipment enquiries and projects that we are asked to get involved with ensures that every day is different here at Hydraulics Online… expediting standard or obscure parts to new or regular customers, or planning the specialist design for a unique one-off project – like the hydraulic systems to control the nose on Concorde, for example.

 Although we get involved with some fantastic projects and real one-off designs as an international hydraulics business, having 100 years’ technical experience under our belts sometimes means that engineering the perfect bespoke solution is the least of our work!

 An International Hydraulics Operation